-I reviewed a few of my FAVORITE best toddler books.
+Below are some of my FAVORITE best toddler books for you.
 Most are oldies but goodies that I LOVE reading over and over again.

 You don't need a lot of books, just the right ones.

 You don’t need many books, just a small variety of great books.
-Find books about different topics as this will expose your child to more vocabulary, For example, look for books about bedtime, school, vehicles, animals, outerspace, etc...
+Find books which have different topics as this will expose your child to a variety vocabulary.

 Toddlers love to repeat the same book over and over again and that is a great thing for language learning.
+Each time through, your child will learn something else new.
 It is also a great thing for your pocketbook.
 You don't need too many books!

-Find books that a have predictable/repeating theme.
+Find books that a have predictable or repeating theme.
 “The Hungry Caterpillar” or “10 Little Monkeys Jumping on the Bed” are two good examples.

-These patterns, while monotonous for adults, are very beneficial for our children.
-They offer lots of repetition of new information and toddlers NEED lots of repetition to learn.
+These patterns, while monotonous for adults, are very beneficial for children.
+They offer a lot of repetition of new information and toddlers NEED a lot of repetition to learn, especially children with speech or language disorders.

 It is good to introduce toddlers to new things through books, but don't push it if your child is in a "phase."